NLnetLabs/rpki-doc/source/krill/index.rst

 **Krill is intended for:**

-- **Organisations who hold address space from multiple Regional Internet Registries (RIRs).
-Using Krill, ROAs can be managed seamlessly for all resources within one system.**
+- **Organisations who represent multiple entities under one or more Regional Internet Registries (RIRs).
+Using Krill, resources for all entities are presented as a single pool so ROAs can be managed seamlessly.**
-- **Organisations that need to be able to delegate RPKI to their customers or different business units, so that that they can run their own CA and manage ROAs themselves.**
+- **Organisations that need to be able to delegate RPKI to their customers or different business units, so that that they can run their own CA and manage ROAs themselves for a subset of the resources.**
 - **Organisations who do not wish to rely on the web interface of the hosted systems that the RIRs offer, but require RPKI management that is integrated with their own systems using a common UI or API.**